mobibean/test-task-2021/README.md

 # Test assignment 2021

-Create a web application that implements Linux Terminal connected to a locally running Docker container with Ubuntu.
+Create a web application (React + Node.js) that implements Linux Terminal connected to a locally running Docker container with Ubuntu.

 ![UI](UI.png)

 You can use any open-source libraries from NPM.

 Client and Server should run with `yarn start` using this mono-repository.
+Please, use TypeScript for Server and Frontend.

 ## Next steps